 After you've applied the first coat, it should be left to dry for about six hours before applying the second coat.
 After you’ve applied two even coats to the surface, it will be walkable within a few hours, but should not be driven on for at least a full day, to prevent leaving any marks.

-When it's cured completely, you’ll have a beautiful blacktop surface that’s protected against the elements, for far less than what you would have paid a contractor for the same work.
+When it's cured completely, you’ll have a beautiful blacktop surface that’s protected against the elements.

 Asphalt Kingdom has all the supplies and equipment you need to sealcoat your asphalt like a pro.
 Explore our online store to find exactly what you’re looking for.